adanWu2005/QCAC-Product-Adan-Wu/README.md

 ## Challenges

-1. **localStorage Integration**: Implementing a seamless localStorage system that combines sample reviews with user-submitted reviews while maintaining proper data structure and avoiding duplicates.
+1. **localStorage Integration**: Ensuring the localStorage system is stable and working, combining the three sample reviews with any reviews submitted by the user, whilst also maintaining proper data structure.

-2. **Responsive Design**: Creating a mobile-first, responsive layout that works seamlessly across all device sizes while maintaining visual hierarchy and readability.
+2. **Responsive Design**: Ensuring a responsive layout that works flawlessly across every possible device size.

-3. **Form Validation**: Building a robust form validation system that provides clear error messages and prevents invalid submissions.
+3. **Form Validation**: Providing clear error messages for invalid submissions of the form using a robust validation system.

-4. **State Management**: Managing component state effectively to ensure new reviews appear instantly without page refresh while maintaining data consistency.
+4. **State Management**: Ensuring state is effectively managed to insure instant rendering of new reviews while maintaining consistancy within the data.

-5. **Image Handling**: Implementing proper image fallback mechanisms for external product images that may fail to load.
+5. **Image Handling**: Proper image fallback mechanisms are implemented for images that may fail to load.

 ## Available Scripts